 Flexibility is essential, isn’t it?
 There are few professions that offer the same flexibility as accounting: geographic mobility, work-life balance, and diversity across a wide range of industries.

 Earn your degree from any location.

-With our online delivery format, you can earn your MAC degree from one of the nation’s top-ranked accounting programs…without relocating.
-The flexibility of an online education, with the strong reputation, top-notch faculty, and impressive curriculum that UNC Kenan-Flagler is known for.
+Our online delivery format helps to make UNC one of the best online schools for veterans.
+You can earn your MAC degree from one of the nation’s top-ranked accounting programs…without relocating.
+The flexibility of an online military graduate program, with the strong reputation, top-notch faculty, and impressive curriculum that UNC Kenan-Flagler is known for.

 >> Read more about our innovative online format